 Andrew McNee, Delegate of the Minister for the Environment and Water Resources, February 2007

-I am writing to you in relation to the re-assessment of the Western Australia Temperate Shark Fisheries (WATSF), comprising the Joint Authority Southern Demersal Gillnet and Demersal Longline Managed Fishery and the West Coast Demersal Gillnet and Demersal Longline (Interim) Managed Fishery, under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).
+As Delegate of the Minister for the Environment and Water Resources, I am writing to you regarding the assessment of the Joint Authority Southern Demersal Gillnet and Demersal Longline Managed Fishery (JASDGDLF), the West Coast Demersal Gillnet and Demersal Longline [Interim] Managed Fishery (WCDGDLF) (collectively known as the Western Australian Temperate Shark Fisheries) and the Western Australian North Coast Shark Fishery (WANCSF) (one of the Western Australian Tropical Shark Fisheries) under the Environment Protection and Biodiversity Conservation Act 1999 (EPBC Act).

 [Signed 22 February 2007]